How to Get a Job Offer From a Canadian Employer

 Looking for work on a temporary resident visa (TRV)

 As a visitor to Canada, you are not allowed to work and if you did work you could make yourself inadmissible in the future.
 But you can plan a holiday to Canada and check out the work situation on the side.
 There is nothing to stop you from networking at parties or with family and friends, or from canvassing some businesses about their interest in hiring foreign workers, or even speaking to HR experts about resume standards, salaries, or other useful information.
 However, you need to travel to Canada for legitimate tourist reasons.
 If you show up at the border or customs and say you are here to inquire about jobs, you will likely be denied entry.
-(The exception to this is if you are making an "exploratory visit" as part of preparing to apply as a business immigrant for a provincial nominee program, but those immigrants do not need job offers as they are trying to become employers in Canada.)
+(The exception to this is if you are making an "exploratory visit" as part of preparing to apply as a business immigrant for a provincial nominee program or through some other provincial nominee program which requires such a visit.)
 So you shouldn't carry a resume or letters of introduction on you when you enter Canada.
 (If you want to have one with you, leave it in the cloud.)

 Working as a student